Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 Discrete Variables

 Discrete variables are those that can take on a countable number of distinct values.
-They often represent items that can be counted, such as the number of students in a class or the number of hats.
-In the context of the question, fitted hat sizes can be categorized into specific sizes (e.g., small, medium, large), making them discrete.
+They often represent items that can be counted, such as the number of students in a classroom or the populations of individual states.
+In this context, discrete variables can only assume whole numbers, making them suitable for scenarios where values cannot be subdivided.

 Recommended video: